Attention! The 3rd Writing Competition:

-The deadline of the 2nd competition will be extended to June 30th, and the results will be announced on August 1st.
+The deadline of the 3rd Competition will be September 30, and the results will be announced on November 1st.

 *This is a regular event, so please stay tuned for information on our upcoming competitions if you are interested.